 The main purpose of an excavator is to excavate soil of all different types.
 Then with the use of the hydraulic system forcefully pull the soil towards the machine using the bucket, essentially moving the soil (earthmoving) to a close by area on site or onto a truck for removal.

-Our directory offers a huge range of qualified excavator hire suppliers with both wet and dry hire options throughout all of the major cities including Brisbane, Sydney, Perth, Adelaide, Melbourne, Canberra and Australia-wide.
+Our directory offers a huge range of qualified excavator hire suppliers with a range of brands throughout all of the Australian major cities including Brisbane, Sydney, Perth, Adelaide, Melbourne, Canberra, Darwin and everywhere else in between.
 These suppliers offer a diverse catalogue of excavator types and builds, with a machine to suit any project or operation across the nation.

-Excavators come in an assortment of sizes and configurations, with a variety of builds covering a vast number of projects and environments.
+Excavators come in an assortment of sizes, configurations and attachments with a variety of builds covering a vast number of projects and environments.
 Range includes amphibious, chameleon clamshell, demolition, hi-rail, high reach, long reach, track mounted, wheel mounted and spider, with each offering unique skill sets across a range of different projects and environments.

 Demolition, high-reach, long-reach, and chameleon clamshells are used across a range of demolition activities, along with dismantling, plate shearing, steel shearing, secondary processing, crushing and far more.
 However, the specific excavator type that is used is determined by the particular task at hand.
 Amphibious excavators are ideal for shallow water work, covering tasks like drenching, removing salty clay, shallow water operations, and clearing salted tranches.
 The choice between tracks or wheels depends on project terrain, with track-mounted excavators needed for boggy, sandy and muddy conditions as wheeled excavators that have less off road traction.